All posts by BlackerFriday.com

 Our Favorite TurboTax 2025 Offers & Discounts

-TurboTax is offering an additional instant 20% coupon on all Online versions of its software, including Basic, Deluxe, Premier, and Self-Employed.
+TurboTax is offering an additional instant 10% coupon on all Online versions of its software, including Basic, Deluxe, Premier, and Self-Employed.
 This discount is available for federal tax products only and excludes state filings.
-While the offer cannot be combined with other promotions, it can be stacked with early-season discounts, offering up to 40% off in total on select Full-Service and Assisted versions.
-However, this offer expires on February 28, 2025, so if you plan to take advantage of this, be sure to file before the deadline.
+While the offer cannot be combined with other promotions, it can be stacked with current end-of-season pricing on all online versions.
+This offer expires on April 15, 2025, so if you plan to take advantage of it, be sure to file before the deadline.

 TurboTax has teamed up with various financial institutions and credit unions across the United States to provide their customers with exclusive discounts.
 These deals can be accessed through your bank’s online portal under sections like “deals” or “partnerships.”
 That incudes Bank of America, AAA, TD Bank, BNY Mellon and USAA.
 The terms and availability vary by institution, so it’s worth checking out your bank or credit union to see what’s on offer.